Skip to main content

 • No grants or dev fund — Referrer fees on rides are the only built-in app-builder revenue mechanism.

-Node-side fee percents
+Node-side fee rates

 See Node configuration and CLT Economics.